tianshang486/mysql/intl.en-US/RDS MySQL Database/Backup/Query data from the remote backup files of an ApsaraDB RDS for MySQL instance.md

         **Note:** For more information about how to configure the parameters in the Configure Backup Time and Edit Lifecycle steps, see [Configure a backup schedule](~~59609~~).

     10. After the backup task passes the precheck, click **Start Task**.
-    11. Wait until the backup is completed.
+    11. Wait until the backup is complete.
 2. Configure the root account, endpoint, and OSS access permissions on DLA.

     -   For more information about how to configure an endpoint, see [Create endpoints](~~107696~~).
     -   To configure OSS access permissions, perform the following steps:

-        **Note:** If OSS access permissions are configured, you can skip these steps.
+        **Note:** If OSS access permissions have been configured, you can skip these steps.

         1. Log on to the [DLA console](https://datalakeanalytics.console.aliyun.com/overview).
         2. In the left-side navigation pane, choose **Data Lake Management** \> **Metadata management**.
         3. Click **Create Schema**.
         4. In the OSS section, click **Create By Wizard**.
         5. On the Cloud Resource Access Authorization page, click **Confirm Authorization Policy**.
-3. Create a schema.
+3. Create a schema on DBS.

     1. Log on to the [DBS console](https://dbs.console.aliyun.com/#/home/).
     2. In the left-side navigation pane, click **Backup Schedules**.